YusukeIwaki/playwright-ruby-client/documentation/docs/article/guides/rails_integration.md

 ### Capybara DSL

 Most of the methods of `Capybara::Session` and `Capybara::Node::Element` are available.
-Howevert following 2 methods are not yet implemented.
+However the following method is not yet implemented.

-* `Capybara::Node::Element#drag_to`
 * `Capybara::Node::Element#drop`

 ### Playwright-native scripting